mfukar/mfukar.github.com/_posts/2016-05-21-ticketspinlock.md

 What happens when the ticket dispenser overflows?
-We can quickly see that overflow is catastrophic only in the case where the number of threads waiting on the lock is strictly greater than the maximum value representable by the counter's underlying type.
+We can quickly see that overflow is catastrophic only in the case where the number of threads waiting on the lock is strictly greater than the maximum number of values representable by the counter's underlying type.
 Assume a 3-bit counter, and 8 threads competing for the lock.
 The condition `now_serving != ticket` is always false for the next thread in line.
 If we were to add one more thread, the `next_ticket` counter can now reach the same value `now_serving` has.
 This is very easy to see on a piece of paper:

 ```
    now_serving   next_ticket